-Fish are vital components of the marine ecosystem.
-They have great ecological and economic aspects.
+Fish are vital components of the marine ecosystem and provide many ecosystem services including ecological, economic, sustenance, and cultural services.
 Currently, approximately 622 species of shorefishes are known to occur around the Insular Pacific-Hawaiian Large Marine Ecosystem.
 The high number of species that are found only in Hawai'i can be explained by its geographical and hydrographical isolation; 25 percent of fishes that occur in Hawai'i are found only in the Hawaiian Islands (Randall, 2007; Friedlander, 2020).
 Migratory open ocean fishes, such as the larger tunas, the billfishes, and some sharks, are able to move across the great distance that separates the Hawaiian Islands from other islands or continents in the Pacific.
 Coral reef fish communities in the Hawaiian Islands (excluding Nihoa) show a consistent pattern of species throughout the year.
 Exceptions include the seasonal distributions of migratory, open ocean species.
 Several of the reef fish species (bigeye scad [Selar crumenophthalmus], mackerel scad [Decapterus macarellus], goatfishes [Mullidae], and squirrelfishes [Holocentridae]) also show seasonal fluctuations which are usually related to movements of juveniles into new areas or spawning activity (U.S. Navy Office of Naval Research, 2001).